 I get out of the car, clean her up best I can with the baby wipes in my purse, and sit back down in the driver's seat.

-Eva: Are we going in?
+Agent E: Are we going in?
 Why aren't we getting out of the car?
 Are there friends here?
 Is this the playground?
 This doesn't look like the playground.
-Is Julia sick?
-Andrew, stop pulling my hair!
+Is J sick?
+A, stop pulling my hair!

 Me: No, sorry, we can't.
-Julia probably is fine, but she may be getting sick, and we don't want to spread her germs.
+J probably is fine, but she may be getting sick, and we don't want to spread her germs.

 So, we go home.
 And on the way decide to stop at McDonalds for lunch.
-Because what else would any self-respecting, AP, semi-crunchy parent who just cleaned up puke from her child do?
+Because what else would any self-respecting parent who just cleaned up puke from her child do?
 On the way, more exciting conversation ensues.

 Me: Yep.
 You were sick.
 We all were.
-Even Baby Julia.
-[This happened a while ago.
-Eva never forgets anything.]
+Even Baby J. [This happened a while ago.
+Agent E never forgets anything.]

-Me: No, Eva.
-You had a stomach virus.
+Me: No. You had a stomach virus.
 It's like having germs in your tummy and they have to come out.
 Sometimes you throw up food you already ate to help the germs get out.